 The Student Support Team has the individual at the centre of its ethos.
 They offer a range of services designed to support students whilst they are at college.
 Services include personal counselling and guidance, financial advice and support, careers guidance and learning support (Study Skills Support), lost & found and first aid.
-The Ofsted 2008 Inspection report commented "Pastoral care to meet students emotional, health, financial and other needs is of a high standard".
+The Ofsted 2014 Inspection report commented "Pastoral and academic support and guidance as well as careers advice and guidance are outstanding".

 The Student Support Centre is situated in the heart of the College - in the Refectory and Students can access advice and guidance from the Student Support team from 8.45am - 5.15pm Monday - Thursdays and from 8.45am - 4.45pm on Fridays.
 Alternatively you can telephone 01458 844545 between these hours.

 Our team understand the pressures on students and the need to offer individually tailored support when required.
 We have one of the highest retention rates in the country which we believe reflects the success of student support in understanding and meeting student needs.

 Students with additional needs such as learning difficulties and/or disabilities, or those who need additional support with access to college and equipment, should contact Mandie Holloway on 01458 844433.

 The counselling service is available to all students enrolled at Strode College whether they are full-time or part-time.
 There is no limit to the number of sessions or the number of times that students can have Counselling, this is negotiated with each student.
 Students can make an appointment by visiting the Student Support Centre, by telephone or email.

 Our Counsellors are professionally trained, academically qualified and receive external supervision on a regular basis.